Percona-Lab/percona-version-service/README.md

 ## How to add new product version into supported versions list.

-In this example I'll use PMM Server and PSMDB operator.
+In this example I'll use PMM Server which uses PSMDB operator.
 PMM Server uses PSMDB Operator.

 ### Add new version of PMM